How to claim unpaid wages over $20,000

 If you are unsuccessful, the Court (in very limited circumstances) may also order that you pay the successful party’s legal fees (known as costs).

-This resource was published 21/09/2017.
+This resource was last updated on 21 September 2017.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
+Please view our disclaimer for more information.